Big Three (San Antonio Spurs): 2002–03 season: 2nd Championship

-2003–04 season
+2003–04 season: Derek Fisher's shot

 Despite changes to the team, the Spurs were consistent enough to go 57–25 on the year, finishing one game behind the Minnesota Timberwolves for the Midwest Division title and the best record in the Western Conference.
 Their strong regular season play secured them a trip to the NBA Playoffs and a first-round match-up with the Memphis Grizzlies.
 The Spurs promptly swept the Grizzlies and advanced to a fourth consecutive conference semifinal match-up with the Los Angeles Lakers.
 The Spurs and the Lakers split the first four games of the series with the home team winning every game.
 In Game 5, Duncan continued to play in the series, making a jump shot with 0.4 seconds remaining to give the Spurs a 73–72 lead.
 However, with a fraction of a second left on the clock, Derek Fisher hit a buzzer-beater to give the Lakers a 74–73 win.
 The Spurs lost Game 6 to the Lakers, 88–76 and were eliminated from the playoffs.